pgpglobal/staging/README.md

 <a id="styling-and-markup-adjustments"></a>
 ## Styling and Markup adjustments

-<a id="responsive"></a>
-## Responsive

-A bit of a width issue

 <a id="medium-large-tasks"></a>
 ### Medium-Large Tasks

-1. Blog articles check typography
-2. Mobile Sidebar
+1. Mobile Sidebar
   * Social Icons should be less to the right
   * Needs styling altogether - check if this just got lost somewhere...
-3. Preference: `_media.css`: convert max-width: 767 into relevant min-width sections, if time-possible (non-essential).
+2. Preference: `_media.css`: convert max-width: 767 into relevant min-width sections, if time-possible (non-essential).

 <a id="small-tasks"></a>
 ### Small Tasks

 1. Reinstate the /updates.html et al links that go to [sign-up form](https://personalgenomes.us3.list-manage.com/subscribe?u=3980aaa2746fd428de44b2ab4&id=34d31b2d4b) and similar
   * Setup JS redirect via layout or include or something

+Optional:
-2. Replace all fixed line heights w/ relative numbers
+1. Replace all fixed line heights w/ relative numbers
 * Using a base SCSS variable wherever possible
-3. Blog/Archive: Increase `min-width: 992px` `.blog-main-container` width to around 960px.
-Otherwise not enough room between post listing and sidebar2
-  * Actually just add `body-archive` and it should be fine

 <a id="content-needed"></a>
 ## Content Needed